nlukic97/chess_platform/server/README.md

 ## 5. decline-draw
 - A user who is offered a draw will decline it.
 Server will only handle this when the player to whom the draw has been offered emits this event.

+## 6. dame-dameyu
+- A player who emits this to the server will cause the server to emit an event of the same name to both players in the room, including themself.
+Do as you please with it. 😎